SrJaimito/fiasko/README.md

 # Fiasko

-Fiasko is an open-source tool for estimating the reliability of electronic designs.
+Fiasko is an open-source tool for easy estimation of reliability in electronic designs.